 Plant ID Apps

 Have you ever been on a trail and wondered what a certain plant was?
 Do you have a favorite plant you want to learn more about?
 Do you just want to learn more about various plants that you encounter day to day?
-Learning how to identify plants has long been a difficult and tedious process, comparing sample pictures or even simple text based descriptions to real life examples that could be in a different state in real life can be near impossible.
+Learning how to identify plants has long been a difficult and tedious process.
+Comparing sample pictures or even simple text based descriptions to real life examples can be near impossible.
 Modern technology can now help bridge the gap to help with this problem.
 There are numerous apps that can be used to identify plants instantly with just a phone and internet connection, PHG went ahead and tested 5 free options to show which work the best in the Patapsco.

 Plant ID apps: